strawberry-graphql/strawberry/docs/types/exceptions.md

     def c(self) -> str:
         return "I'm a resolver"

-// Throws 'Annotation for argument `argument` on field `name` cannot have multiple `strawberry.argument`s'
+# Throws 'Field "c" on type "Query" cannot define a default_factory and a resolver.'

 ```